sukantamajhi/api-config/README.md

 ## postData

-This interface should be use for doPostApiCall function’s parameter.
+This interface is meant to be used as the parameter for the `doPostApiCall` function.

 ```typescript
 interface postData {